 - 1. The Mayor (or chairperson) calls the meeting to order, describes the procedure for the meeting and proceeds with the first agenda item. - 2.
-When applicable, the Village Planner will provide an overview of the application. - 3.
-The general public will then be given the opportunity to speak to the item.
+When applicable, the Village Planner will present an overview of the application. - 3.
+The public will then be given the opportunity to speak to the item.
 There are no requirements to register for speaking in advance of the meeting.
 A speakers list will be implemented if there are large numbers in attendance to ensure that everyone has an opportunity to be heard. - 4.
-Everyone who wishes to speak will be given an opportunity to be heard.
+Everyone who wishes to speak will be given up to five (5) minutes to be heard.
 Once everyone has had a chance to speak, those who wish to speak again may do so.
 Please keep in mind that if you choose to speak again, you should be presenting new points, not repeating what you have already stated. - 5.
-The Mayor (or chairperson) calls three (3) times, to ask if anyone else would like to speak, should no one raise their hand to speak, the meeting is then closed. - 6.
-If there is more than one Public Hearing schedule, the Mayor (or chairperson) will introduce the next matter and the above steps are repeated.
+The Mayor (or chairperson) calls three (3) times, to ask if anyone else would like to speak.
+Should no one raise their hand to speak, the meeting is then closed. - 6.
+If there is more than one public hearing scheduled at one meeting, the Mayor (or chairperson) will introduce the next matter and the above steps are repeated.